 The manuscript should be in the following format:

 Title page includes: The title page must be formatted as follow;

 Manuscript type: Original Research Article/Short communication/case report/Review article

-Title: Complete title of your manuscript that should be brief and relevant.
+Title: Complete title of manuscript that should be brief and relevant.

-Authors and affiliations: Full names of the contributors along with their affiliation.
+Authors and affiliations: Full names of the contributors along with their affiliations.

 Address for correspondence: E-mail address of the corresponding authors must be given.